M3ICRO: Machine Learning-Enabled Compact Photonic Tensor Core based on PRogrammable Multi-Operand Multimode Interference: Proposed MOMMI-based PTC

+where the footprint of the computing core $A_{\text{core}}$ is derived in Appendix~\ref{sec:Appendix:Footprint_Power} and Table~\ref{tab:cost}. $A_{\text{laser}}$, $A_{\text{Y}}$, $A_{\text{MZM}}$, and $A_{\text{PD}}$ represent the footprint of laser, Y-branch used for on-chip channel splitting, input modulators, and photodetectors.

-Theoretical analysis of hardware cost is summarized in Table~\ref{tab:cost}, based on which we plot the footprint.
-Figure~\ref{fig:CompareFootprint_IL}(a) shows that our \lemon(log) PTC design is 3$\sim$10$\times$ more compact than previous MZI array, 1.5$\sim$5.6$\times$ smaller than FFT/Butterfly-style PTCs with a block size of 4, and 1$\sim$4$\times$ smaller than FFT/Butterfly PTCs with a block size of 8.
+We plot the total footprint $A_{\text{total}}$ of different PTCs with increasing core sizes in Fig.~\ref{fig:CompareFootprint_IL}(a).
+Our \lemon(log) PTC shows good footprint scalability and is 1.6$\sim$8.9$\times$ more compact than the MZI array, 1.1$\sim$4.8$\times$ smaller than FFT/Butterfly-style PTCs with a block size of 4, and 1$\sim$3.5$\times$ smaller than FFT/Butterfly PTCs with a block size of 8. \lemon(univ) generally has a comparably compact footprint to Butterfly-8 PTC.

-\textbf{Insertion Loss}.~ As an important design metric, circuit insertion loss (IL) determines the laser power.
+\textbf{Insertion Loss}.~ As an important design metric, circuit insertion loss (IL) impacts the required laser power.
 High insertion loss fundamentally limits the PTC's power efficiency and scalability.
-The insertion loss in the unit of dB of our \lemon PTC is shown in Table~\ref{tab:cost}.
-Figure~\ref{fig:CompareFootprint_IL}(b) shows the insertion loss scalability among different designs.
-The MZI mesh has almost 97 dB insertion loss, while our \lemon shows less than 16 dB IL even at 64$\times$64 core size.
-Such a low insertion loss can fundamentally enable further scaling of larger core sizes with affordable laser powers.
+The theoretical insertion loss $IL_{\text{core}}$ in the unit of dB of different PTCs is summarized in Table~\ref{tab:cost}.
+Figure~\ref{fig:CompareFootprint_IL}(b) shows the insertion loss scalability of different photonic computing cores, excluding signal splitting and input modulators.
+With a 64$\times$64 core size, the MZI mesh has almost 97 dB insertion loss, while our \lemon shows less than 16 dB IL.
+Such a low insertion loss of \lemon can fundamentally enable further scaling of larger core sizes with affordable laser power.